rebcabin/masr/specs.md

             Source Public Required
             false)
 ```

-Heavy-sugar functions employ positional arguments
+Heavy sugar and legacy sugar employ positional
-that depend on order.
-Final arguments may have
+arguments that depend on order.
+Heavy-sugar
+functions may have final arguments with defaults.
-defaults.
-For example, the following examples
+For example, the following examples conform to
-conform to both `::asr-term` and to `::ttype`:
+both `::asr-term` and to `::ttype`:

 ```clojure